 One spinoff of the work on the 2D Bow Leg is the development of the BOWGO (patent pending), a new kind of pogo stick that is a scaled-up, human-sized version of the Bow Leg.
 The prototypes have been primarily designed and tested by Ben Brown and Illah Nourbakhsh.

-For my doctoral thesis (1993-1999) I worked on the Planar Bow Leg Hopper, a novel hopping robot with high efficiency and natural stability.
+I am a graduate of the Carnegie Mellon Robotics Ph.D. program.
+As a graduate student I was a member of the Manipulation Lab, advised by Matt Mason and Ben Brown.
+For my doctoral thesis (1993-1999) I developed planning algorithms to control a novel locomotion machine, the Planar Bow Leg Hopper, a hopping robot with high efficiency and natural stability.
+The thesis document is available on my publications page.
 I have available some pictures of the machine, papers, and my dissertation ([PDF, 3533K] [PS,8530K] [gzipped PS, 1938K]).